 - Reusable plastic trays: RRP can also be made from plastic, making it easier to reuse displays rather than throw them away.
 This reusability allows stores to cut down on waste.
 However, if a retailer no longer has a use for it, they can easily send it back to the supplier.
 Plastic trays and displays have slowly left the retail space in favor of recyclable and environmentally-friendly options.

 - Merchandising unit: Promotional goods and fast-moving merchandise are usually displayed in a merchandising unit.
-As the largest type of retail-ready packaging, merchandising units can hold a large number of products away from typical shelving displays.
-Merchandising units are free-standing displays placed in the action alley for impulsive shoppers.
+As the largest type of retail-ready packaging, merchandising units can hold many products away from typical shelving displays.
+Merchandising units are freestanding displays placed in the action alley for impulsive shoppers.
 Best of all, these units can promote several types of items without jeopardizing the display’s appearance.

 The type of packaging used for your merchandise will depend on the weight, size and category of the product itself.
 And if your brand places value in green merchandising and production, then those sustainability efforts will also inform what type of packaging best suits your products.